Skip to main content

 The key to making your foundation look natural and not cakey is to make sure that you only apply it to the areas where it's truly needed such as on blemishes or uneven patches of skin.
 By doing this and blending these parts into your natural skin, you get the most authentic, 'I woke up like this' look.
 Starting from the centre of the face, blend your foundation outwards towards the jaw and hairline, making sure to fully blend the product over these areas.
 This stops any build up on the jaw and hairline that can make your foundation look cakey and unbalanced.

-Not only does a good setting spray or powder help to give you your perfect chosen finish, whether that be matte or dewy, it also helps to keep your foundation from budging throughout the day.
-This helps to stop your makeup running or smudging, which can cause it to look uneven and cakey.
-New to the range, the benefit Porefessional Super Setter Setting Spray keeps your makeup looking flawless for up to 16 hours.
-The revolutionary spray helps to blur the appearance of pores and hydrates the skin to keep it healthy and balanced, maintaining a smooth and healthy finish.
+Not only does a good setting spray or translucent setting powder help to give you your perfect chosen finish, whether that be matte or dewy, it also helps to keep your foundation from budging throughout the day.
+A good setting powder also keeps oily skin at bay which helps to stop your makeup running or smudging, making it look uneven and cakey.

 Holly James